vmsmith/CookBook/soup_celery_root_leek.md

 4. Add the celery root and stock
 5. Bring to a boil, then reduce to a strong simmer
 6. Cook, with the lid to the pot ajar on top, until the celery root pieces are soft and easily pierced with a paring knife, about forty five minutes
-7. Add white pepper and chile powder, the purée using a hand mixer, or let the soup cool to room temperature and whiz in a blender until smooth.
+7. Add white pepper and chile powder
+8. Let the soup cool a bit, then blend until smooth
-8. Taste, and season with additional salt and pepper if desired
+9. Taste, and season with additional salt and pepper if desired
-9. If the soup is too thick, it can be thinned with water or stock
+10. If the soup is too thick, thin it with water or stock
+11. Food mill it if necessary